kmusheer/multi-project-repo-cpp/CurrencyConverter/README.md

 ## 🛠 Features

 - Modular class-based structure
-- Input validation
 - Easy-to-extend currency file format

+- **STL `map`**: Utilized for storing currency codes as keys and their corresponding exchange rates as values.
-- Menu-driven user interface
+- Menu-driven user interface for easy access to conversion and rate management options.
+- Option to load exchange rates from a text file and update rates interactively.
+- Input validation for currency codes to ensure only valid ones are processed.

 ---